meikaykam/ai-case-study/README.md

 > The goal of the product is to allow the user to be more independent.
 One of the biggest challenges I see with blind people is not knowing when to cross the street.
 I remember crossing a busy street in Chinatown, NY and a blind man was standing at the corner of the street next to me.
 When the street lights turned white, everyone started walking except for him.
 I gave him my shoulder and told him it was safe to cross the street.
 In that moment, I wondered if he would have stood there until someone went up to him and helped him.

 **What technologies would this additional product or service utilize?**
 > This product will use a multimodal large language model with prompt engingeering.
-We can load data on what the street lights look like when it’s safe to cross and what the street lights look like when it’s not.
-The model can use the data to predict whether a new image of a street light is safe to cross the street.
+We will include the image and an appropriate text in the prompt and ask the MLLM if its safe to cross the street.

 **Why are these technologies appropriate for your solution?**
-> This is an appropriate solution because it uses machine learning to determine if an image with a street light indicates whether it is safe for the user to cross.
+> This is an appropriate solution because the time it takes to get an answer is quick.

 ---